Skip to main content

 Discover what this means

-SUP is a way of travelling over water through the use of a SUP, a board designed to be paddled from a kneeling or standing position using a single ended paddle.
+Standup Paddleboading (SUP) is a way of travelling over water through the use of a paddleboard.
+A paddleboard designed to be paddled from a kneeling or standing position, using a single ended paddle.

 Levels of permit

 SUP permits can be issued for any class of water and type of SUP.
-Each class of permit can be further restricted (such as through tidal, non-tidal, group size, geographical location etc) to end up with an individual permit to the level of the competence and requirements of an Applicant.
+Each class of permit can be further restricted (such as through tidal, non-tidal, group size, geographical location and so on) to end up with an individual permit to the level of the competence and requirements of an applicant.

 Types of permit